tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 By enumerating the target, it is possible to discover

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.85`.
-The `-sS` `-sC` and `-sV` flags instructs nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
+The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that

 ![nmap](/assets/{{ imgDir }}/nmap.png)